 When we act as your investment adviser, we have to act in your best interests and not place our own interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interest.
 You should understand and ask us about these conflicts, because they can affect the investment advice we provide to you.
 Here are some examples to help you understand what this means.

 Affiliated Advisors.
 One of our principal shareholders, Sheaff Brock Capital Management, LLC, also owns Sheaff Brock Investment Advisors, LLC; Innovative Portfolios, LLC; Trust Advisors, LLC; and SBAuer Funds, LLC, in whole or in part.
 Certain members of our firm may be separately licensed as an investment adviser representative at one of the affiliated firms.
-The recommendation of one of our affiliated advisors or their mutual funds (Dividend Performers, Preferred-Plus, or Auer Growth Fund) may serve the economic interests of this principal shareholder.
+The recommendation of one of our affiliated advisors, their mutual fund or exchange traded funds (Auer Growth Funds, Dividend Performers ETF, or Preferred-Plus ETF) may serve the economic interests of this principal shareholder.

 Custodian.
 We may recommend a particular custodian to custody your assets, and we may receive support services and/or products from that same custodian, certain of which assist us to better monitor and service your account while a portion may be for the benefit of our firm or one of our affiliated advisors.

 How might your conflicts of interest affect me, and how will you address them?

 Additional Information.
 More detailed information about our conflicts of interest is included in Items 4, 5, 10, 12 and 14 in our Form ADV, Part 2A.